rdaum/moor/README.md

 Eventual new feature goals, after full MOO backwards compatibility has been achieved:

 * Embedded JavaScript engine to allow implementation of MOO verbs in a more modern standard language.
-* Extended protocol support (WebSockets, HTTP, etc. inbound and outbound).
+* Extended protocol support, richer output than pure text (e.g. JSON events for clients to render, etc.)
 * Distributed rather than local-only storage of objects.
-* Incremental runtime / model changes:
+* Incremental runtime / model changes.
-  * Remove object numbers and replace with obj-capability references.
-  * Lightweight transient object values in addition to rooted objects. (ala "WAIFs")
-  * New primitive types in the language / properties.
-  * all that kinda fantasy stuff

 Contributions are welcome and encouraged.